athjr966/Coffee-Shop-Sales-Analysis/README.md

 After analyzing the data, the recommended top three cities for new store openings are:

 **City 1: Pune**
-1. Low average rent per customer which is at 294.23
+1. It has low rent per customer spent (294.23)
-2. High total revenue and high average sales per customers.
+2. High total revenue and high avg sales per customers.
 This indicates strong sales performance
 3. High average sales per customer, meaning customers in Pune generate relatively high revenue on average.
 4. Overall, Pune has a strong potential to generate high sales while keeping rental costs relatively low.

 **City 2: Jaipur**
-1.Lowest average rent per customer at ₹156, indicating the lowest rental cost relative to its customer base.
+1. Lowest average rent per customer at ₹156, indicating the lowest rental cost relative to its customer base.
 2. High total revenue, indicating strong sales performance and potential profitability.
 3. Average sales per customer is around ₹11.6K, meaning each customer generates approximately ₹11.6K in revenue on average.
 4. Although its estimated potential customer base is lower than Delhi's, Jaipur may be a better option if the focus is on reducing risk while maintaining profitability.